Polishevskyi/nbank/infra/kube/DEPLOYMENT_GUIDE.md

-# 🚀 NBank Deployment in Kubernetes with Helm
+# 🚀 NBank Deployment in Kubernetes with Monitoring Stack

 ## 📋 Task Description

-Deployment and management of services in Kubernetes using Helm Chart for NBank application, which consists of 4 services: backend, frontend, selenoid, selenoid-ui.
+Complete deployment and management of NBank application in Kubernetes using Helm Chart with integrated monitoring and logging stack.
+The system includes:

+- **Core Application**: backend, frontend, selenoid, selenoid-ui
+- **Monitoring Stack**: Prometheus + Grafana for metrics
+- **Logging Stack**: Elasticsearch + Kibana for logs analysis

 ## 🏗️ Application Architecture

 ### Services and their ports:

+### Core Application:

 | Service         | Internal Port | External Port (NodePort) | Local Access          |
 | --------------- | ------------- | ------------------------ | --------------------- |